FazeCT/fazect.github.io/angstrom2023-rev/index.md

 We are given a binary and a PDF file.
 The PDF file contains our needed string for solving the challenge.

-For the binary, we have to use the latest IDA version to get the decompiled function (I tried using both IDA 7.6 and IDA 8.2, and only IDA 8.2 worked for me).
+For the binary, we will have to use the latest IDA version to get the decompiled function (I tried using both `IDA 7.6` and `IDA 8.2`, and only `IDA 8.2` worked for me).

 ```c
 __int64 __fastcall sub_1129(char *input_1, _BYTE *input_2)